-From the moment you find out that you are pregnant your focus naturally shifts to all that is happening in the pregnancy.
+From the moment you find out that you are pregnant, the baby and the birth becomes your biggest focus.
 You want to stay healthy, may attend antenatal classes, choose a birth option and get ready for the big day.
 And so it should be.
 But are you preparing at all for the period after baby’s birth?
-I am not talking about figuring out how to change a nappy or how to swaddle baby best.
-I’m talking about the baby blues and postnatal depression.

 In this article, we discuss baby blues and postnatal depression.